Empire Statesmen Drum and Bugle Corps: 1998

 The Empire Statesmen's 1998 program featured selections from the hit Broadway musical and film West Side Story.
 The Statesmen returned to Allentown, Pennsylvania and topped off an undefeated season with a first place score of 97.900 at the DCA World Championships.

 2004

 The Empire Statesmen's 2004 program featured songs from the musical City of Angels.
 With a final score of 96.513, the Statesmen won their 5th DCA Championship in Scranton, PA.

-Inactive
+Inactivity

 After the 2013 season, the Empire Statesmen played their final notes at DCA Finals in Annapolis, Maryland.